How to Repurpose Old Saw Blades Into Garden Tools

 🧽 Maintenance to keep your tool working

-- Inspect the weld joint: look for cracks after rough use or seasonal storage.
+- Inspect the weld joint.
+Look for cracks after rough use or seasonal storage.

 - The saw blade head after grinding and shaping

-- The adapter bracket fit-up and tacks
+- The adapter bracket fit-up and tack welds

-- The welded joint before finishing
+- The welded joint before final grinding

-- The final tool with protective coating
+- The final tool after coating and sharpening

 Can you weld any saw blade steel?